gmbecker/contributing_to_r_lesson/outline.md

 ## Confirming bugs

-- Does reported issue present for you?
+- Is the reported issue present for you?
   - Particularly if on different OS than initial report

 ## Generating reproducible examples which **only** use base packages

-- Are any non-base packages loaded by example code
+- Are any non-base packages loaded by example code?  (!!)
 - Can you construct an only-base-R version?
-  - If impossible, likely a package bug
+  - If that fails it is likely a *package* bug, i.e., *not* a bug in R.

 ## Careful bug analysis

 - This is essentially debugging
   - `debug` `debugonce` `trace` and `options(error=recover)` are your friends

 # **Code Analysis Practicum**